 The Highway Traffic Act protects drivers and road users in Canada and has provisions to safeguard road safety.
-This includes limitations on the amount of alcohol in the driver’s bodies.
+This includes limitations on the amount of alcohol in the driver’s body.
 A breathalyzer detects the level of alcohol content in the bloodstream when the driver blows into it.
 As per the law, a fully licensed driver may not have more than 0.08 BAC while driving and a novice driver must have 0 BAC.

 You may not refuse a police officer for a breathalyzer test as they are permitted by law to test anyone they suspect of drinking 3 hours prior to driving.
 This applies even when you are fully in control of your vehicle or even when you are sitting in a parked vehicle behind the wheel.